-15. And unlike Sarah, make sure you get regular meetings with your boss where you really fill him or her in.
+15. And unlike Sarah, make sure you get regular meetings with your boss where you really fill them in.
 Spare them every detail, but they do need to know what you’re up to and where you’re going.
-And what help you need from them.
-Including checking to see if your goals and their goals / expectations are in sync.
+And what help you need from them — including checking to see if your goals and their goals / expectations are in sync.

 I’m sure I left out quite a few things new managers might not do well.
 And if you have any things to add, feel free to do so in the comments.
 Your personal stories are most welcome.

 But the main thing is that no one knows how to manage perfectly.
 Especially the first time you get the chance to do so.
 Your best bet is to remember you are not in this alone.
 And so be open to help from others (even your staff), as well as some coaching / mentoring where needed.